Not sure what to wear to the upcoming cocktail attire celebration or wedding?

 Whether you choose to wear a suit or separates, a classic button-up is a must for cocktail attire.

-Make sure the shirt looks neat and tidy under the jacket.
+Make sure the dress shirt looks neat and tidy under the jacket.

 The collar must have the proper structure and substance, creating the perfect frame to hold the tie.